CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/datasource-refresh/README.md

 The resulting Data Source is saved as a Delta Table in `../main-app/build/test-data/cortex-profiles/sources/local/member-base-ds-delta`.

-## Run Locally in a Docker Container with Spark-Submit
+## Run Locally in a Docker Container With Spark-submit

 Run this example in a Docker container with local clients (from the parent directory):
 ```bash